 Resolving the Issue

-The only thing you can do here is to turn off the PS4, switch off power and unplug the power cable from the power outlet.
-Wait minimum 10 seconds then plug the power cable and switch on power.
+The only thing you can do here is to turn off the PS4, switch off the power and unplug the power cable from the power outlet.
+Wait a minimum of 10 seconds then plug the power cable and switch on the power.
 Now try to turn on the PS4 and check whether the problem is resolved or not.

 Beeps When Coming out of Rest Mode